UoPNetSoc/lecturer-bg/README.md

 The other should call the script with the argument of `set` (`python main.py set`), which will set to the current lecturer, or the default if there is no lecturer - this should be run every few minutes (or as frequently as you like) to keep the wallpaper up to date.

-[schedule.bat](schedule.bat) will add the two tasks as described above.
+[schedule.ps1](schedule.ps1) will add the two tasks as described above.

 # ToDo:
 See GitHub Issues for list of things to do.